 9 Bookkeeping tasks you must do every week

 Business owners have a lot to consider, and it’s easy to put off tasks that don’t seem important right now.
-Allowing specific duties, such as bookkeeping, to pile up can leave firms vulnerable to cash shortages, late payments, and inventory disruptions.
+Allowing specific duties, such as bookkeeping tasks, to pile up can leave firms vulnerable to cash shortages, late payments, and inventory disruptions.

 Like most business owners, you’re scrambling to get all of your financial reports and statements in order before the tax filing deadline.
 Or perhaps you’ve come to the end of the month, quarter, or year only to find that your spending was far greater than expected.